jeff-thoensen/hn-scraper/README.md

 # HN Scraper

 This is a quick Python script that scrapes top stories from Hacker News and sorts them by title.
-Nothing fancy — just trying out some test coverage and GitHub Actions.

 ### What it does